 - Webb Ellis

-The laws of Rugby Union state the balls must be oval in shape and made from 4 panels.
-For a size 5 Rugby ball, the length should be between 280mm to 300mm, the length circumference 740mm to 770mm and the width circumference is 580mm to 620mm.
-It may be treated to make it water resistant, making it easier to grip.
+The laws of Rugby Union state that the balls must be oval in shape and made from 4 panels.
+For a size 5 rugby ball, the length should be between 280mm to 300mm, the length circumference 740mm to 770mm and the width or girth to be 580mm to 620mm.
+It may be treated to make it water resistant, making it easier to grip in poor weather.
 The weight of the ball when new should range between 410g to 460g with an optimum ball pressure of 9.5 to 10 PSI.

-The laws of Rugby League state the balls shall be an oval air inflated ball. the outer cover to be leather or another material approved by the International Board.
-The dimensions of the ball shall be those approved by the International Board which are length 280mm to 300mm, width circumference of 610mm and a weight of 383g to 440g.
-Rugby League Officials suggest the balls are slightly flatter and more pointed than Rugby Union Balls
+The laws of Rugby League state the balls shall be an oval air inflated ball.
+The outer cover to be leather or another material that is approved by the International Board.
+The dimensions of the ball shall be those approved by the International Board which is as follows: